locborgtus/mic/course/2_c/7_drawing.md

 ## Exercise ##

+Print something out at a particular rate.
+Get a feel for how long a second is, and what parts of a second is.

+## Exercise ##

 Move a character across the screen.
 Visit every single square.
 Use the function `clear()` to remove the last draw.

 ## Random numbers ##

 Random numbers are a series of numbers that has no pattern.

+Some examples of non-random and random numbers.

+There's also something called pseudo-random numbers.
+These are random numbers that are "kinda random".
+These are pre-generated numbers based on a seed.

 ```c
 #include <stdio.h>